 - If you withdraw from a class and it affects your overall training time, you will be paid at your new training time rate.

 - If you attend classes for less than a full month, such as at the beginning or end of a semester, your payment for that month will be prorated based on the number of days you attended.

 If you are using Post 9/11 GI-Bill (Chapter 33) benefits you will NOT need a tuition deferment.
-Once you have submitted your veteran benefit certification request through your UAccess Student Center, a Pending Military Benefit code will be put on your account notifying the UA Bursar office that the VA will be sending payments for your tuition and mandatory fee charges.
-This code will also prevent any late fees being charged on your tuition and fee charges.
-Please be aware that you must submit your veteran benefit certification request EVERY semester in order for the code to be applied to your account.
+Once you have submitted your veteran benefit certification request through your UAccess Student Center, a Pending Military Benefit code will be put on your account notifying the UA Bursar office that the VA will be sending payments for your tuition and fee charges.
+This code will also prevent late fees from being added to your tuition and fee charges.
+Please be aware that you must submit your veteran benefit certification request EVERY semester for the code to be applied to your account.